fssa-batch3/denny.david__web_project/README.md

     - Expected Result:
         - The user can view the list of available course.

-###  View Profile ( completed ✅ )
+ ### View Profile ( completed :white_check_mark:)
--Scenario 1: Successfully the user can view his profile
+- Scenario 1: Successfully view course
-  -Steps:
+    - Steps:
-        1. After Log in as a learner.He can view his profile.
+        2. After Log in as a learner.He can view his profile.
-        2. Navigate to the profile page by clicking the "profile" button -Expected Result:
+        3. Navigate to the profile page by clicking the "profile" button
+        3. View the list of available course.
+    - Expected Result:
         - The user can view profile

-###  Edit Profile ( completed ✅ )
+ ### Edit Profile ( completed :white_check_mark:)
--Scenario 1: Successfully Edit profile
+- Scenario 1: Successfully Edit profile
-  -Steps:
+    - Steps:
-        1.The user can edit his profile
+        1. The user can edit his profile
-        2.Navigate to the profile page by clicking "profile" button 3.Click "Edit" button to edit
+        2. Navigate to the profile page by clicking "profile" button
+        3. Click "Edit" button to edit
-   -Expected Result:
+    - Expected Result:
-        The user can edit his profile
+        - The user can edit his profile
- ###  Delete Profile ( completed ✅ )
+ ### Delete Profile ( completed :white_check_mark:)
- -Scenario 1: Successfully Edit profile
+- Scenario 1: Successfully Delete profile
-  -Steps:
+    - Steps:
-        1.Log in as a learner.
+        1. Log in as a learner.
-        2.Navigate to the profile page by clicking "profile" button.
+        2. Navigate to the profile page by clicking "profile" button.
-        3.Click "Delete" button to delete
+        3. Click "Delete" button to delete
-   -Expected Result:
+    - Expected Result:
-        The user can delete profile
+        - The user can delete profile